 Our next award had five nominees for Best Community Spotlight & Outreach.What would you say is the main beneficial take home of what you felt was necessary for community spotlight and outreach for developer portals?

-Diliny: Does anyone want to add to Sophie's answer?
+Diliny: Thank you, Sophie.
+Does anyone want to add to Sophie's answer?

 Diliny: just one additional question because from your answers, did you see a difference between when there was a small community versus a large community?
 Cause when you mentioned Twitter, they probably have like huge, massive community. whereas other portals probably have a lot smaller developer community.